thephpleague/flysystem/v1/usage/filesystem-api.md

 `$path`       | location of a file                            | `string` `$response`   | success boolean                               | `boolean`

-Directories are also made implicitly when writing to a deeper path.
+If needed, directories are also made implicitly when writing to a deeper path.
 In general creating a directory is __not__ required in order to write to it.

+Some filesystems don't require directories at all, and for those filesystems (like AWS S3) _no directories are created when writing files_.

 ---